bkamapantula/bkamapantula.github.io/_posts/2021-03-15-data-storytelling-maps.md

 ---
 layout: post
-tags: review
+tags: data dataviz
 ---

 # Data storytelling with maps

 [Story Labs](https://gramener.com/storylabs/) at Gramener is working on a [Data Storytelling Framework](https://gramener.com/storylabs-publications/defining-data-storytelling).
 One of the formats is narration through [Map Stories](https://gramener.com/storylabs-publications/map-stories).

 Since maps fascinate me, I'm interested to tryout few example datasets and try to narrate few important aspects from them.
-Consider the obesity rate (%) in Virginia state counties across the years 2019 and 2020.
+Consider the Obesity rate (%) in Virginia state counties across the years 2019 and 2020.

+I was curious to know the Obesity rate in the county I stayed for over four years and realized that the rate of change (difference) from 2019 to 2020 isn't high (+0.8%).
+Although, in raw numbers it could still be high.
+That prompted me to look for the counties that witnessed high rate of change (on this, more towards the end).

 ### Definitions

 BMI is calculated as the ratio of weight in kilograms to the square of height in meters.

 Obesity rate is defined as the ratio of number of patients with obesity (BMI>= 30 kg/m<sup>2</sup>) to the number of patients in the survey.

+Unfortunately, I couldn't find the distribution of demographics data to know the survey numbers per year.
+Hence, the change in Obesity rate is hard to explain from this data source alone.

 ## Virginia Obesity Rates